Certificate III in Cabinet Making (Apprenticeship)

 FIND OUT MORE ABOUT FEES AND ELIGIBILITY

 The fees listed below are indicative only.
-The student tuition fees as published are subject to change given individual circumstances at enrolment.
-Funding made available to eligible individuals by State and Commonwealth Governments.
-If funding is utilised, this may affect future opportunities to access additional funding in the future.
+The course fees published are subject to change given individual circumstances at enrolment.
+Course fee funding is made available to eligible individuals by the Victorian and Commonwealth Governments.
+If funding is utilised, this may affect opportunities to access additional funding in the future.
+An accurate quote for this course will be provided during the enrolment process.

 Swipe for full table